sabtorres/particles/README.md

 # maybe to-dos (these features are lesser priority and may or may not go to the list above)

+- camera input and grid for better 3D view

 - SPIR-V shaders (requires updating to GL 4.6)

 - Bezier curves to determine particle path